joshydavid/information-security-study-notes/resources/web_application_security.md

    - Valid all inputs on server side
    - Only allow digits for phone number, not text
    - Use regular expressions to validate inputs
-   - Treat all user inputs as untrusted and sanitise them
+   - Treat all user inputs as untrusted and sanitize them
 2. Output encoding
    - Data displayed to user is not executed as code, to prevent XSS
      - Convert special characters `> < & "` to HTML entities (`&lt, &gt`)
      - URL encoding
      - JavaScript and CSS encoding
-3. Use parameterised queries for database access to prevent SQL injections
+3. Use parameterized queries for database access to prevent SQL injections
    - No concatenation to form SQL queries
-   - Parameterised queries ensure that user input is treated as data, and not executable code
+   - Parameterized queries ensure that user input is treated as data, and not executable code
-4. Authentication (Prove who you are) and Authorisation (Access control)
+4. Authentication (Prove who you are) and Authorization (Access control)
    - Hash password using strong algorithms like bcrypt
    - Add salt to prevent 2 same passwords from having the same digest, and to prevent rainbow table attacks
    - Implement MFA to add extra layer of security